Practicing as a chiropractor

 1. Enroll in the missing prerequisite(s)

 Macquarie University will let students take non-award courses to make up the prerequisites they are missing.
 This means you can submit your application with your interim transcript and proof of enrollment in the prerequisite course.
-Before enrolling in any prerequisite course, we advise checking with either your admissions officer or the university to make sure the course will satisfy the prerequisite.
+Before enrolling in any prerequisite course, check with OzTREKK to make sure the course will satisfy the prerequisite.

 If you haven’t completed the prerequisite course by the time offers are issued, the university may issue a conditional offer.